riscv-mcu/hbird-sdk/doc/source/design/overview.rst

 Overview
 ========

-HummingBird SDK is developed based on **NMSIS**, all the SoCs supported in it are following the `NMSIS-Core Device Templates Guidance`_.
+HummingBird SDK is developed based on Modified **NMSIS**, all the SoCs supported in it are following the Modified NMSIS-Core Device Templates Guidance.

 So this HummingBird SDK can be treated as a software guide for how to use NMSIS.